fejikso/tabula_rasa_firefox_extension/README.md

 ## Tips & Support

 - Need to show pinned tabs?
-Toggle **Hide pinned** at the top of the list.
+Toggle **Hide pins** at the top of the list.
 - Sorting and view preferences persist automatically between sessions.
 - The **Tip** button (or [buymeacoffee.com/fejikso](https://buymeacoffee.com/fejikso)) helps support ongoing development.
 - Found a bug or have a feature request?
 Open an issue on the project repo or send a message via Buy Me a Coffee.